1. Skip to content

 The European Commission said on Monday that it would carry out a partial boycott of Hungary's six months holding the European Council presidency.

-The EU's executive arm said it would only send high-ranking officials to informal meetings, not any of the EU's 27 Commissioners — meaning Commission President Ursula von der Leyen and her various subordinates.
+The EU's executive arm said it would only send high-ranking officials to informal meetings, not any of the 27 commissioners — meaning Commission President Ursula von der Leyen and her various subordinates.

-"In light of recent developments marking the start of the Hungarian Presidency, [Ursula von der Leyen] has decided that the European Commission will be represented at senior civil servant level only during the informal meetings of the Council," von der Leyen's spokesman Eric Mamer said.
+"In light of recent developments marking the start of the Hungarian Presidency, [Ursula von der Leyen] has decided that the European Commission will be represented at senior civil servant level only during the informal meetings of the Council," said von der Leyen's spokesman, Eric Mamer.

-Typically this visit takes place early in the 6-month period, in the hope of the talks leading to subsequent planning and action.
+Typically this visit takes place early in the six-month period, in the hope that the talks would lead to subsequent planning and action.

 China has also offered to try to mediate between Russia and UkraineImage: China Daily via REUTERS